Why does asking my child/teen to turn off their gaming console cause an explosion of anger?July 17, 2019

 Qualifications and Professional Membership

-Cherie is a Clinical Member of the Psychotherapy and Counselling Federation of Australia (PACFA).
+She is a Clinical Member of the Family Therapy Association of Australia and a Clinical Member of PACFA.

 “Thank you for seeing me today.
 Your help with all our family issues and all your advice has been invaluable.
 I don’t know how other families do it, without a Jacqueline in their lives.” – Anna (43) step-mum and mum to four children.

 If you feel as though you could benefit from talking with a Therapist please contact The Sydney Couple and Family Specialists on 02 8968 9397 or email firstname.lastname@example.org.